ppumkin/kstar.sharp/README.md

 ##Todo:##

  - Windows UWP App (Native)
- - iOS App (Xamarin - But I dont have a mac so possibly Cordova?)
+ - iOS App (Xamarin - But I dont have a mac so possibly Cordova but i think its too limited?)
  - Android App (Xamarin)

 ##Disclaimer##